Stochastic-Batman/BART/README.md

 ## Why "BART"?

 The repo name "BART" is a reference to Bart Simpson, one of the main characters from The Simpsons.
 It also nods to the popular NLP architecture "BERT," blending the themes of deep learning and the Simpsons - even though BERT is not a vision model.

+## Setup
+Check your Python version with `python --version`.
+If it is not already Python 3.14, set it to 3.14.
+Then create a virtual environment with:

+`python -m venv BART_venv`

+and install requirements with:

+`pip install -r requirements.txt`